-Second, the defendant [knew] [was in reckless disregard of the fact] that [means of force, threats of force, fraud, coercion or any combination of such means would be used to cause the person to engage in a commercial sex act] [or] [that the person had not attained the age of 18 years and would be caused to engage in a commercial sex act]; and
+Third, the defendant [knew] [was in reckless disregard of the fact] that the person had not attained the age of 18 years;

+Fourth, the defendant [knew] [was in reckless disregard of the fact] that the person would be caused to engage in a commercial sex act; and

-Third, the defendant's acts were [in or affecting interstate or foreign commerce] [within the special maritime and territorial jurisdiction of the United States].
+Fifth, the defendant's acts were [in or affecting interstate or foreign commerce] [within the special maritime and territorial jurisdiction of the United States].

-[The government is not required to prove that the defendant knew, or recklessly disregarded the fact, that the person was under 18 years of age if the defendant had a reasonable opportunity to observe the person.]
+[The government is not required to prove the third element - that the defendant knew, or recklessly disregarded the fact, that the person was under 18 years of age - if the defendant had a reasonable opportunity to observe the person.]

-"Coercion" is defined in 18 U.S.C. § 1591(e)(2).
+"Commercial sex act" is defined in 18 U.S.C. § 1591(e)(3).